onurcakmakceng/landing_page_hipporello_servdown/README.md

 ## Step by step:
 1) Create a repository for your bootstrap landing page.
 2) Deploy it into [Vercel](https://vercel.com) easily.
 Just login and add your repository.
 [Vercel](https://vercel.com) is a service for hosting static pages freely.
 It can also serve dynamic pages via [Next.js](https://nextjs.org) server side rendering (I'll test it later with React).
+In my opinion, best feature which comes in it, is automatically Build & Deploy service.
+It's food for an easy start to CI / CD.
+Keep in mind, better to use ***.vercelignore*** file from the begining.
+Otherwise [Vercel](https://vercel.com) may Rebuild & Deploy your repo after every README.md or simple file edits.
 3) Register the [Servdown](https://servdown.com) for checking status/heartbeat of your service.
 [Servdown](https://servdown.com)  is the good option for server&service monitoring.
   <img src="assets/img/for-readme/servdown.gif" width="750" alt="servdown-gif">